SteamyCupGames/data-science-lab/README.md

 # 🧪 Big Data Pipeline: Web Scraping, Cleansing and Storing in MongoDB

-This repository implements a complete data pipeline to extract information from an online marketplace, clean and store it in MongoDB, and explore it through visualizations.
-It demonstrates real-world data engineering and data science practices using Python.
+This project implements a complete data science pipeline that extracts product data from an online marketplace (Unimart Costa Rica), cleans and processes it, stores it in MongoDB, and generates insightful analyses and visualizations for data-driven decision making.

-## 📋 Project Description
+## 🚀 Project Objective

-The project scrapes product data from Unimart (Costa Rica), processes and stores it, and visualizes key business insights.
-It includes Jupyter notebooks and modular scripts for reproducibility and scalability.
+Demonstrate technical skills and best practices in real-world data extraction, storage, and analysis by building a modular, reproducible solution that can support business intelligence and market analysis workflows.

 ## 🎯 Business Objective